Medical physicist: North America

 In North America, medical physics training is offered at the master's, doctorate, post-doctorate and/or residency levels.
 A professional doctorate has also been recently introduced as an option.
-Several universities offer these degrees in Canada and the United States as well.
+Several universities in Canada and the United States offer these degrees.

 As of October 2013, over 70 universities in North America have medical physics graduate programs or residencies that are accredited by The Commission on Accreditation of Medical Physics Education Programs (CAMPEP).
 The majority of residencies are therapy, but diagnostic and nuclear have also been on the rise in the past several years.

 In the United States, professional certification is obtained from the American Board of Radiology (for all 4 areas) the American Board of Medical Physics (for MRI), the American Board of Science in Nuclear Medicine (for Nuc Med and PET).
 As of 2012, enrollment in a CAMPEP-accredited residency or graduate program is required to start the ABR certification process.
 As of 2013, completion of a CAMPEP-accredited residency is required to advance to part 2 of the ABR certification process.

 In Canada, professional certification is obtained from the Canadian College of Physicists in Medicine (for all 4 areas and Mammography).
 Since 2016, eligibility requirements for Radiation Oncology Physics certification includes graduation and post-graduate training from a CAMPEP accredited institution.